Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **components** - Which [date/time components](#datetime-components) are activated.
 Default value is `DATE_TIME`.
 * **future** - A boolean specifying whether the value must be in the future or not.
 Default value is `false`.
 * **immutable** - A boolean specifying whether the value is immutable or not.
 Default value is `false`.
 If set to true `DateTimeImmutable` is used instead of `DateTime`.
-This setting is not reflected in the ORM yet because this requires Doctrine DBAL 2.6.
+This setting is only reflected in the ORM for Zikula 3+ because it requires Doctrine DBAL 2.6 which was not available in earlier Zikula core versions.
 * **past** - A boolean specifying whether the value must be in the past or not.
 Default value is `false`.
 * **startDate** - A boolean specifying whether this field should be treated as a start date.
 Default value is `false`.
 If set to `true` this field is included into determining public visibility of the corresponding objects.
 * **endDate** - A boolean specifying whether this field should be treated as an end date.
 Default value is `false`.
 If set to `true` this field is included into determining public visibility of the corresponding objects.